Jump to main content

 Short & sweet.

 You should apply around 3 months before you graduate or before you would like to start your intended internship.
-It is important that you start reading up on job offers and the company’s requirements already before.
-We recommend visiting Career Service Events or career/specialized fairs.
+It is important that you start reading up on job offers and the company’s requirements before that.
+We recommend visiting Career Service events or career/specialized fairs.

 • Cover sheet (optional)